 Using the fan in your bedroom gives the room some needed freshness and beats stale, unpleasant odors.
 Not only that, but proper air circulation also makes it easier for you to breathe at night.
 A well-ventilated room can also help reduce the feelings of claustrophobia at night.

-Inexpensive
+4. Inexpensive

 Fans are great since they’re inexpensive and don’t use as much electricity as an air conditioner, keeping your bills down.
 If keeping an air conditioner on throughout the night is too expensive, a fan is your next best option to stay cool.

-Drawbacks of a Sleeping With a Fan
+Drawbacks of Sleeping With a Fan

 Although sleeping with a fan has its benefits, the adverse may be bad enough to turn you away from using a fan.
-Sleeping with a fan triggers allergies, causes congestion, dries out your bedroom, and leads to muscle cramping.
+Sleeping with a fan triggers allergies, causes congestion, dries out of your bedroom, and leads to muscle cramping.

-Triggers Allergic Reactions
+1. Triggers Allergic Reactions

 Your fan can potentially blow up flurries of dust and pollen particles from around your room.
 So, if you have asthma, allergies, or even hay fever, the dust flying around your room can worsen or trigger symptoms, causing runny nose, itchy eyes or throat, and sore throat.
 Even having one of the best hypoallergenic mattresses won’t protect you from kicked-up dust particles.